Procurement of high-strength and accurate parts

 Casting in lost moulds:

-Lost moulds are used in the investment casting and the sand casting methods.
-As soon as the casting part solidifies the mould gets destroyed so it is possible to take out the cast part.
-Therefore it is necessary to build a new mould in every single production cycle.
-Consequently these methods are usually costly/complex/time consuming, less process reliable and not automatabl
+Lost molds are used in the investment casting and the sand casting methods.
+As soon as the casting part solidifies the mold gets destroyed so it is possible to take out the cast part.
+Because mold production is integrated into each individual casting cycle, these processes tend to be costly and have low process reliability (and therefore cannot be automated).

-In the high pressure die casting method the casting moulds are permanent, so the production of the tool is not a part of every production cycle.
-The whole time the same tool made of tool steel is in utilisation.
-The process reliability of the casting process increases due to the automation and the resulting reproducible quality.
+In the high pressure die casting method the casting molds are permanent, so the production of the tool is not a part of every production cycle.
+The whole time the same tool made of tool steel is in utilization.
+Process reliability, as the basis for automatability and reproducible quality, is significantly increased by casting in the same mold every time.

-On the other side the metal injection moulding (MIM) method is a sintering process and not a casting process.
+On the other side the metal injection molding (MIM) method is a sintering process and not a casting process.